 1. Important dates

 An opportunity to provide an overview of important dates such as birthdays, anniversaries, or deadlines is essential.
-If you like this type of planning, you’ll love the Goals 2021 Diary.
+If you like this type of planning, you’ll love our 2021 Diary.
 It allows you to carefully plan for the upcoming commitments that you have, ensuring that you meet your obligations in a timely manner.
 It can also provide you with an opportunity to budget for occasions such as meals out, gifts, and staying up to date with essential expenditures, such as car insurance and utility bills.

 2. Your Goals